wizdmio/wizdm/apps/wizdm/src/assets/docs/en/template.md

 > Here is where we recommend focusing on:
 >
-> 1. The kind of people you want to address
+> * The kind of people you want to address
-> 1. The geographical areas you are thinking to start from
+> * The geographical areas you are thinking to start from
 >
 > An example could be addressing students of all nationality willing to travel to Italy.
+You may want to address a peculiar niche of users to start small.
+This will help to grow organically.

 ### **User profile**